-The alignment of talent management processes can be defined as horizontal integration.
-The development of organizations and employees are the focus of vertical integration.
-Below is an overview of the Talent Management processes, following every step of the employee lifecycle, along with some examples for developing and executing the Talent Management processes.
+The alignment of talent management processes is defined as horizontal integration.
+On the other hand, development of organizations and employees are the focus of vertical integration.
+Below is an overview of the Talent Management processes, following every step of the employee lifecycle.
+In addition, you’ll find some examples for developing and executing the Talent Management processes.

-When determining the need for internal or external vacancies you should be able to answer the following questions:
+To determine the need for internal or external vacancies, first you must consider the following questions:

 Based on this information, an organization can search for the right talent.
-For example, suppose you would like to invest in growth next year, which will mean that your organization should have invested to have the right talented sales employees.
+For example, suppose you need to stimulate growth next year.
+To reach the goals, your organization needs to invest in the right talented sales employees.

-All employees should be evaluated during the performance cycle.
-A “Talent review” determines who the talents (“performers” and “underperformers”) are within the department of a particular team.
-It is then easy to determine how the team is performing and whether there are gaps related to the “to be” situation to achieve the business goals.
-Managers also should know where to focus on and where they have to take action.
+To follow best practices, managers evaluate employees during the performance cycle.
+A “Talent review” pinpoints the performers and underperformers within a department.
+It is then easy to determine how the team is performing and whether there are gaps.
+Also as a result, managers see where to focus on and what actions to take.

-Talented people are normally seen as fast growers, both horizontally and vertically.
-The development needs to be aligned with the organization and the employee.
-For example, if an employee has the ambition to be a distribution manager, but the organisation would like to outsource that specific department within a few years, expectations need to be managed.
+Typically, talented people have potential to grow, both horizontally and vertically.
+Their career development needs to be aligned with the organization and the employee.
+For example, if an employee has the ambition to be a distribution manager, but the organization would like to outsource that specific department within a few years, expectations need to be managed.

-To ensure continuity of your business it is important to have successors available for key positions in the organisation both in the short term as well as the long term.
-Using a fit-gap analysis there is a clear view on the risks and which action should be taken by the organisation.
-For example, from the strategic workforce planning you know that the organisation needs at least 10 senior managers within 3 years and from the “Talent Review” you know that there are only 5 who will reach this level by that time, you know you need to recruit managers externally soon.
+To ensure continuity of your business it is important to have successors available for key positions in the organization both in the short term as well as the long term.
+Using a fit-gap analysis there is a clear view on the risks and which action should be taken by the organization.
+For example, from the strategic workforce planning you know that the organization needs at least 10 senior managers within three years and from the “Talent Review” you know that there are only five who will reach this level by that time, you know you need to recruit managers ASAP.

-As a result of the talent management strategy the organisation decides in which talents they would like to invest.
+As a result of the talent management strategy the organization decides in which talents they would like to invest.
 Will it be all employees or only two talents on every department and are these specific employees or specific roles.
-Suppose that an organization would like to improve the quality and that the employees are not sufficiently conscious of quality, it is recommended to invest in this skill.
-This can be done to train employees or to recruit externally.
+Suppose that an organization would like to improve the quality.
+However, the employees are not sufficiently conscious of quality.
+In this case, you choose between investing in quality through training current employees or recruiting external candidates.

-The compensation policy should be aligned to the talent management strategy and the other HR processes.
-A compensation policy with an established collective labor agreement increase in salary does not fit to the possibility of additional compensation for talents.
-The compensation policy related to talent management ensures to attract and retain the right talent and to stimulate exit of other employees.
-If you do not correctly apply it is likely that the talents leave the organisation when the same increase in salary is effectuated for a talent as well as another employee.”
+In a best case scenario, the compensation policy aligns to the talent management strategy and the other HR processes.
+A compensation policy with an established collective labor agreement increase in salary has limits.
+To clarify, it may not support the possibility of additional compensation for talents.
+However, a compensation policy related to talent management aims to attract and retain the right talent.
+In addition, it may stimulate exit of other employees.
+Note that it is critical to apply with accuracy and fairness.
+Otherwise, risk of attrition rises.

-The choices made in the different processes are dependent of the translation of the organisation strategy to the HR- and talent management strategy (also called vertical integration and discussed in previous blog).
+The choices made in the different processes depend on the translation of the organization strategy to the HR- and talent management strategy (also called vertical integration and discussed in previous blog).
 To execute the talent management strategy you use your HR processes.
 For optimal results you should align those HR processes, a horizontal integration as described above.
 Employees are able to use their talents and a logical outcome is increased productivity, effectiveness, and power of innovation for the organization.
 These are the achievements we would like to see from horizontal and vertical integration.